ETSU-cybersec/2025-ectf/README.md

 This repository holds the insecure example design for an eCTF Satellite TV System.

-***This is my personal fork of the MITRE Cyber Academy 2025 Insecure Reference Design per Organizer direction***
+***This is the ETSU CyberBucs fork of the MITRE Cyber Academy 2025 Insecure Reference Design per Organizer direction***

 ## Layout